laboon/cs1632/syllabus.md

-# Syllabus - Fall 2015
+# Syllabus - Spring 2015
 CS1632: Software Quality Assurance

-AFIST = A Friendly Introduction to Software Testing
+AFIST = _A Friendly Introduction to Software Testing_ by Bill Laboon

-## WEEK 1 (Week of 31 Aug)
+## WEEK 1
 *  Introduction - What is Software Testing?

 * Testing Basics